 See Related: Things to Do in Pine, Arizona

 Address: 300 S Chandler Village Dr, Chandler, AZ 85226

-The Chandler Museum is a fantastic history, culture, and art source, with its world-class exhibits, online resources, and presentations.
+The Chandler Museum is a fantastic history, culture, and art source with world-class exhibits, online resources, and presentations.
 While the Chandler Museum is physically located on S. Chandler Village Drive, it comprises numerous buildings and displays across town.

 The main building showcases Chandler’s rich history with photographs, oral histories, and artifacts.
-Adjacent to the main building is the historic McCullough-Price House, which now houses the research and archive library.
+The historic McCullough-Price House is adjacent to the main building, which now houses the research and archive library.

 However, eleven permanent displays around the town also tell the area’s story.
 These park kiosks are essential to Chandler’s history, telling the stories of local businesses, people, and culture.

 The park kiosks are located at the following parks: Arbuckle Park, Tibshraeny Family Park, Dr. A.J.
 Chandler Park, Snedigar Park, Espee Park, Thude Park, Nozomi Park, Ryan Park, N.J.
 Harris Park, Silk Stocking Pocket Park, and Park Manors Park.